 - NREL Renewable Energy Optimization (REopt) Tool: Identifies and prioritizes renewable energy projects at a single site or across a portfolio of sites in multiple cities, states, or countries, each with its own energy requirements, resources, goals, and constraints.

-- REopt Screening Analysis: Service available to FEMP or NREL clients, this analysis uses the REopt tool to identify potential renewable energy opportunities for single or multiple sites.
+- REopt Screening Analysis: This service is available to FEMP or NREL clients.
+The analysis uses the REopt tool to identify potential renewable energy opportunities for single or multiple sites.
 To conduct a REopt prescreening analysis, download the Excel file, complete the fields, and email it to NREL with "Request for REopt Prescreening Analysis" in the subject line.
-NREL will contact you within three business days to confirm receipt of data and to discuss the schedule for analysis results.
+NREL will contact you within 3 business days to confirm receipt of data and to discuss the schedule for analysis results.